nexus-js/nexusHub/docs/deploymentInstructions.md

 CMD ["npm", "start"]
 ```

-With the the `Dockerfile` now in your root directory run we will build the image locally and also add a tag for uploading to DockerHub in the next step.
+With the the `Dockerfile` now in your root directory we will build the image locally and also add a tag for uploading to DockerHub in the next step.
 The tag naming convention is `{dockerHub username}/{dockerhub repository name}`.
 In further examples replace my tag with yours.

 ```
 docker build . -t tatecarson/dice-game